Gilliam van der Gouwen: Life

 He married twice.
 He married Maria Willems in Amsterdam on 8 September 1679.
 Their daughter Lysbet was born in 1688.
-His first wife died and was buried in Amsterdsm on 29 July 1700.
+His first wife died and was buried in Amsterdam on 29 July 1700.
 He married Anna Gerrits in Amsterdam on 19 October 1703.

 He was buried in Amsterdam on 15 March 1716.

 Work

 He is known for portraits, allegorical scenes and biblical illustrations.

 He contributed many illustrations to Hugo de Groot's Nederlandtsche jaerboeken en historien, published in Amsterdam in 1681.
 An example is the Beached whale near Berckhey.
 The print was made after an engraving made by Jacob Matham after a design by Hendrick Goltzius.